Book Training at Haldon Forest Park

 The correct placement of the pole, combined with the rhythmic nature of Nordic walking, also helps to improve the range of movement around joints, posture, and balance.

-Done correctly Nordic walking feels is a full body workout, burning 20 - 40% more calories than ordinary walking, making it a great activity for overall fitness.
+Done correctly, Nordic walking is a full body workout, burning 20 - 40% more calories than ordinary walking.

-Public Health England and Active Devon recommends Nordic walking as a way to meet the guidelines for health.
+Public Health England recommends Nordic walking as a way to improve overall fitness and meet the guidelines for health.